liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/03-felix-gogo-shell/01-felix-gogo-shell-intro.markdown

 [TOC levels=1-4]

-The Gogo shell provides a way to interact with @product@'s module framework.
+The Gogo shell provides a way to interact with @sharepoint@'s module framework.
 You can

 - dynamically install/uninstall bundles